Lingaro/magento2-module-codegen/dev/docs.md

 ### Automated (Orba developers only)

 You can use our experimental Makefile for setting up automatically Orbento Skeleton (clean Magento 2 with sample data and the whole environment needed for Codegen development).

+To make it work you need to copy the `Makefile.dist` file and paste it as `Makefile`.
+Then fill in the missing `PROJECT_FRAMEWORK_REPO` variable.
+Please contact our DevOps team if you don't know what the Skeleton repo URL is.

-Simply run the following command and wait for magic to happen ;-).
+Then simply run the following command and wait for magic to happen ;-).

 ```
 make up